aryanpol73/LBPLCricket/README.md

 # 🏏 LBPLCricket

-LBPLCricket is a Progressive Web App (PWA) built to manage and showcase local box cricket tournaments.
+LBPLCricket is a Progressive Web App (PWA) built to manage and showcase turf cricket tournaments.
-It provides match highlights, scorecards, schedules, points tables, and tournament updates — all inside a single app.
+It provides real time match scorecards, schedules, points tables, results, community section and tournament updates — all inside a single app.

 ---